preranasharma367-web/Wipro-PBL-Training/Introduction_to_RDBMS/Hands_On_Assignments/Assignment_1.md

 ---

+## Benefits

+- Removes data redundancy.
+- Eliminates update anomalies.
+- Improves data consistency.
+- Makes the database easier to maintain.

+---

 ## Conclusion

-The transitive dependency has been removed by separating department information into a different table.
-The database is now in **Third Normal Form (3NF)**.
+The given EMPLOYEE table is in **Second Normal Form (2NF)**.
+By separating the department details into a separate DEPARTMENT table, the transitive dependency is removed and the database is converted into **Third Normal Form (3NF)**.